 Make a gift

-Space Center Houston seeks gifts that will advance our mission to inspire all generations through the wonders of space exploration.Donations bolster Space Center Houston’s efforts to develop and enhance authentic science, technology, engineering and mathematics (STEM) experiences and help us inspire a new generation of explorers, engineers and problem solvers.
+Space Center Houston seeks gifts that help advance our mission to inspire all generations through the wonders of space exploration.

 Gene Kranz Scholarship Fund

 Legendary Apollo Flight Director and long-time Space Center Houston advocate Gene Kranz led the 30-day “On a Mission” Kickstarter campaign.
 Kranz’ powerful and impactful leadership in the restoration effort prompted Space Center Houston to honor his commitment to future generations by establishing a scholarship fund in his name.

 Space Center Houston’s Gene Kranz Scholarship Fund awards Space Center University® tuition scholarships for local students to participate in the multi-day, hands-on engineering design program that is open to students, middle school through college, and adults.

 Space Center U® promotes problem solving and communication skills to develop engineering solutions for space-related situations.
 It also helps students develop critical thinking skills, teamwork, accountability, fiscal responsibility and the ability to respond to adversity–the same skills that Gene Kranz worked to instill in the flight controllers he led in Mission Control.

 By supporting the Gene Kranz Scholarship Fund, we can work together to begin shaping tomorrow’s leaders in human space exploration and other important STEM fields.